jesintharnold/flutter_video_player/README.md

  A Flutter based Video Player Package inspired from Mx-Player. flutter_video_player based on Dart build using existing Video_Player and Wrapping with High-Level PlayBack access such as Zooming, Aspect Control,Preferred-Rotation and much more.
 ``Note:`` Tested only on Android
+###
+Devolepers are Welcomed for Fork/Pull Request.Newer Features are Welcomed !!!